 - Abide by the F-1 grace period regulations (see below).

-- Report a change in name, address, or contact information to OIS within 10 days of the change.
+- Report a change of address to the Office of International Services within 10 days of the change.

 - Maintain a valid passport.